Flexible Workplace Design: the Open Office, Cubicle and Beyond

 6. A low profile third places are characteristically wholesome.
 The inside of a third place is without extravagance or grandiosity and has a homely feel.

 7. The mood is playful the tone of conversation in third places is never marked with tension or hostility.

 8. A home away from home occupants of third places will often have the same feelings of warmth, possession, and belonging as they would in their own homes.

 Earlier we used the example of a coffee shop, but it doesn't have to be big.
 With a couple of privacy couches or portable privacy pods, it is also easy to create a cosy work- or meeting spot.
 Because third places are neutral and non-defined, people can use them however they wish.
 This enables creativity to flourish, which in return leads to happier and more productive employees.TOPdesk was founded over 20 years ago by two students from Delft University and it has now grown into a worldwide company with over 500 employees situated in 10 different countries.
 Light, interaction and leisure were keywords in the design that led to a vast constructional operation.

 Whether you like it or not, most people will not have an office for themselves like Don Draper or Harvey Specter.
 So, the noise from your co-workers will be an issue.
 Consider adding some sound-dampening or sound-absorbing materials to your interior in order to reduce background noise.

 There are plenty of options here - from acoustic wall covering to carpets to desk dividers.
 Personally, we love working with PET Felt - it's a great acoustic material that's also very versatile.
 Here is our guide for solving acoustic problems with PET felt.

 In efforts to attract the best and brightest in the automotive industry, Bosch Automotive Steering's new office have a striking design built for the work of the future.

-Nine tips for flexible office design
+Nine final tips for flexible office design

 Keep these nine tips in mind when you are designing your next flexible office: